Israel beefs up troops after unprecedented settler rampage - NewsBreak

 Israeli troops also began removing settlers from a previously evacuated settlement outpost near the West Bank city of Nablus.
 Several settlers had camped there following Sunday's deadly shooting, Israel's public broadcaster Kan reported.

-Speaking at a settlement outpost reoccupied by Jewish settlers after Sunday’s shooting, the firebrand Public Security Minister Itamar Ben-Gvir, the leader of the Jewish Power party, called for a “real war on terrorism" and legalizing the outpost, which troops were once again clearing.

-“We must crush our enemies," he said in response to the Palestinian attack.
-As for the settler violence, he added: “I understand the hard feelings, but this isn’t the way, we can’t take the law into our hands.

-Netanyahu and President Isaac Herzog urged settlers not to engage in vigilante actions.
-Merav Michaeli of the opposition Labor Party condemned the rampage as “a pogrom by armed militias” of West Bank settlers.
+While Netanyahu and President Isaac Herzog urged settlers not to engage in vigilante actions, other members of the ruling coalition fanned the flames.

-Tzvika Foghel, a lawmaker from Ben-Gvir's party, said the rampage would help deter Palestinian attacks.
+Tzvika Foghel, a lawmaker from the ultra-nationalist Jewish Power party, said the rampage would help deter Palestinian attacks.
 “I see the result in a very good light,” he told Army Radio when asked about what the interviewer referred to as a pogrom.

+Public Security Minister Itamar Ben-Gvir, the leader of the Jewish Power party, has yet to make any official statement

 Sunday’s violence has drawn condemnation from the international community.
 U.S. State Department spokesman Ned Price said the shooting attack and the rampage “underscore the imperative to immediately de-escalate tensions in words and deeds.”